dotnet-websharper/docs/content/core/sitelets.md

 ## Routing

-WebSharper Sitelets abstract away URLs and request parsing by using an endpoint type that represents the different HTTP endpoints available in a website.
+WebSharper sitelets abstract away URLs and request parsing by using an endpoint type that represents the different HTTP endpoints available in a website.
 For example, a site's URL scheme can be represented by the following endpoint type:

 ```fsharp
 type EndPoint =